coaxial/insaned-config/README.md

 # TODO

 - A cron job to reap documents older than X days in `/scans/` to avoid clutter
+- Another cron job to git pull periodically to update the code
 - Export `/scans/` as a NFS share
 - Figure out how the email function will be implemented